aws-samples/cfn101-workshop/workshop/content/basics/templates/finding-output-values/_index.md

 ![resource-return-values.png](finding-output-values/resource-return-values.png)

-Looking at the stack events, you can see the Amazon S3 [bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) resource and the bucket [policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-policy.html) are created successfully.
-Now, navigate to the Resources pane for your stack, note the Physical ID value for `S3Bucket`, and follow the link: this will bring you to the details page for your bucket in the [Amazon S3 Console](https://console.aws.amazon.com/s3/): choose **Permissions**, and review the bucket policy in the **Bucket policy** section: see how the return values have been substituted.
-Next, navigate to the **Outputs** pane of your stack, and note the value of the IPv4 DNS name displayed for the Amazon S3 bucket you created in the stack.
+Looking at the stack events, you can see the bucket and the bucket policy are created successfully.
+Now, navigate to the **Resources** pane for your stack, note the Physical ID value for `S3Bucket`, and follow the link: this will bring you to the details page for your bucket in the [Amazon S3 Console](https://console.aws.amazon.com/s3/).
+Next, in the bucket view, choose **Permissions** and review the bucket policy in the **Bucket policy** section: see how the return values have been substituted in the `Resource` section of the bucket policy.
+Next, navigate to the **Outputs** pane of your stack in the AWS CloudFormation Console, and note the value of the IPv4 DNS name displayed for the Amazon S3 bucket you created in the stack.

 Congratulations!
-You have now learned how to find return values for a specified resource, and how to use them in your templates in other resources using `Ref`,  `Fn::GetAtt` and `Fn::Sub` [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
+You have now learned how to find return values for a specified resource, and how to use them in your templates with other resources using `Ref`, `Fn::GetAtt` and `Fn::Sub` [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).

 ### Challenge